iterative/dvc.org/content/docs/user-guide/data-management/importing-external-data.md

 $ dvc remote modify --local myssh password 'mypassword'
 ```

-> You may refer to `dvc remote modify` for more details like setting up access
+> Refer to `dvc remote modify` for more details like setting up access
 > credentials for the different remote types.

 Now, use an alias to this remote when defining the stage: